influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.7/administration/creating-connections.md

 4. Click **Continue**.
 If the connection is valid, the message "Kapacitor Created!
 Configuring endpoints is optional." appears.
 To configure alert endpoints, see [Configuring alert endpoints](/chronograf/v1.7/guides/configuring-alert-endpoints/).

-## Managing Kapacitor connections using .kap files
+## Manage Kapacitor connections using .kap files

 Manually create `.kap` files to store Kapacitor connection details.
 `.kap` files are simple JSON files that contain key-value paired connection details.